Wolsten/sjd-subscriber-plugin/readme.md

 Create a page for managing subscriptions which has the `[sjd_subscribe_form]`.

+### IMPORTANT

+Ensure that the site `wp-config.php` file has the required constants defined, e.g. `SMTP_HOST` before the definition of ABSPATH.
+For a full list of required constants refer to `includes/SJD_email.php`.

 ## Settings

 A Subscriber Settings page is provided and accessible from the main Dashboard menu.